Jet Storm: Production

 The type of aircraft depicted is a Soviet-built Tupolev Tu-104.
 Although the airline and its crew are clearly British, having departed from London and a BEA Vickers Viscount is also seen, the aircraft shown at the beginning is sporting the Soviet Union's flag on the tail.
 This twin-jet airliner was only used by airlines in the Soviet bloc.
 A medium-range airliner, the Tu-104 also could not have been used on transatlantic routes.

+It was the fourth collaboration between Baker and Cy Endfield.

 Reception

 In the Time Out review, John Pym saw Jet Storm as, "A British prototype for the Airport disaster movies of the '60s and '70s."
 He went on to note, "... like its later supersonic counterparts, Endfield's film is naive and contrived, but not without interest as the alarmed passengers soon divide into groups: reactionary (advocating torture) and liberal (patience and persuasion)."

 The TV Guide critic wrote, "... thanks to an outstanding cast, this air-disaster film manages to limp to a landing with its 'thriller' status intact."
 The Radio Times applauded "... a star turn for Attenborough, who brings a convincing complexity to the role of bomber and bereft father."